RCIC-UCI-Public/yaml2rpm-docs/docs/source/references/glossary.rst

    admix
-     is a loosely related collection of software packages built for a specific discipline, for example chemistry, compilers, etc
+     is a loosely related collection of software packages built for a specific discipline, for example chemistry, compilers, etc.

+   DNF
+     is the  next upcoming major version of YUM, a package manager for RPM-based Linux distributions.

    project home
      https://yaml2rpm.readthedocs.io

+   RPM
+     The RPM Package Manager (RPM) is a powerful command line driven package management system capable of installing, uninstalling, verifying, querying, and updating software packages.
+Each software package consists of an archive of files along with information about the package like its version, a description, etc.

    github home
       https://github.com/orgs/RCIC-UCI-Public/repositories
-      holds all repositories for YAML2RPM admixes
+      holds all repositories for YAML2RPM admixes.

    YAML2RPM
       Yaml-to-RPM is a Generic Methodology for building and packaging